beiping96/grace/README.md

 <!-- [![codecov](https://codecov.io/gh/beiping96/grace/branch/master/graph/badge.svg)](https://codecov.io/gh/beiping96/grace) -->

-A graceful way to manage node and goroutines.
+A graceful way to manage nodes and goroutines.
 When running, it will listen system signals.
-After receiving stop signal, the context's cancel function will be called.
+After receiving stop signal or expired, the context's cancel function will be called.
 If all goroutines are exit, node will stop immediately.

 ## Usage